Travis County Murder Case Dismissed

 Police were called to a shooting in an apartment complex in Wells Branch, a residential community north of Austin.
 When they arrived, they found one person shot dead and another person who told a completely implausible story involving a marijuana deal gone bad that resulted in the purported marijuana buyer shooting the decedent and running from the scene, leaving his own vehicle, still running, at the scene.

 My client was identified as the purported marijuana buyer.
-Client contacted me shortly after the incident and I walked him to the courthouse to turn himself in on the warrant without any incident.
+The client contacted me shortly after the incident, and I walked him to the courthouse to turn himself in on the warrant without any incident.
 He was released within a couple of days on bond.

 Evidence was later revealed that established there were multiple significant lies by the on-scene witness, that he had concealed multiple pounds of marijuana at the scene, that there were independent witnesses who saw shadowy characters returning to the scene to retrieve a second firearm from a hidden location, there was social media evidence strongly suggesting gang membership of decedent, and there were additional witnesses who later came forward and told authorities that decedent and the on-scene witness had been robbing dope dealers in the weeks before our case.

-When a person attempts to rob another person, even a dope dealer, and someone dies as a result, the proper charge is generally either a capital murder or felony murder.
-Click here for discussion of the various potential homicide offenses in Texas.
-So when the would-be robber's attempt to rob was foiled and he was killed, the on-scene co-robber and witness really just became an uncharged murderer himself.
+When a person attempts to rob another person, even a dope dealer, and someone dies as a result, the proper charge is generally either capital murder or felony murder.
+So when the would-be robber’s attempt to rob was foiled, and he was killed, the on-scene co-robber and witness really just became an uncharged murderer himself.

 Court: 390th District Court